 Writing Consultants - (Not available outside term)

-We are excited to be launching a new service for undergraduates and master's students.
-Writing consultants will be holding bookable surgeries so that you can get support for the writing process: brainstorming ideas, thinking through the structure of an essay, considering flow and clarity, and other matters related to the mechanics of writing.
+Writing consultants hold bookable surgeries so that you can get support for the writing process: brainstorming ideas, thinking through the structure of an essay, considering flow and clarity, and other matters related to the mechanics of writing.
 Please note that the Consultants will not be proofreaders, nor will they address the academic content of your writing; that is for supervision.

 What Can Writing Consultants Do?